DataDog/integrations-core/consul/README.md

     }
     ```

-2. Edit the `consul.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent's configuration directory][4] to start using the prometheus endpoint.
+2. Edit the `consul.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent's configuration directory][4] to start using the Prometheus endpoint.
     ```yaml
     instances:
         - url: <EXAMPLE>